 You will be presented with any instances that are being managed by Systems Manager.
 Select the instance you want to access and start the session.

 You will be using a Secure Shell inside the instance entirely in the AWS console.
 In here, you can run any Linux command necessary to complete your task.

 And it’s as easy as that.
 If your instances are running and allow SSM access, all it takes is clicking a few buttons in the AWS console to gain access.
 You also have the ability to utilize a simple one line command when the AWS CLI is configured.

-As you can see from these demonstrations, the main difference with these two methods is how to gain access to the instance.
+As you can see from these demonstrations, the main difference between these two methods is how to gain access to the instance.
 With SSH, you open a port through a security group rule.
 Systems Manager Session Manager utilizes an IAM role to connect with the instance.
-Each of these methods are simple to implement, but which one is better?
+Each of these methods is simple to implement, but which one is better?

 For the majority of use cases, the session manager is going to be superior.
 The main advantage for session manager is security.